 Visit Microsoft Visual Studio to download a suitable version, if you do not already have Visual Studio installed.

 Using the extension package for Episerver CMS, you can set up a project with a database, required NuGet references, and sample templates (optional).
-The easiest way to install the Episerver Visual Studio extensions is directly from Visual Studio (Community, Professional or Enterprise) as described below:
+The easiest way to install the Episerver Visual Studio extension is directly from Visual Studio (Community, Professional or Enterprise) as described below:

 A license is not required when running in Visual Studio and using IIS Express.

-Later on when you want to explore more advanced features like multi-site and language support, and to test deployment locally, you will need a more production-like development environment using Internet Information Services (IIS).
+Later on, when you want to explore more advanced features like multi-site and language support, and to test deployment locally, you will need a more production-like development environment using Internet Information Services (IIS).
 See Required IIS features on how to configure IIS to work with Episerver.

 When testing deployment and backup and restoring of databases, it is also recommended to install either SQL Express or SQL Server Developer Edition and Management Studio.

 Last updated: Aug 21, 2013